Last updated on January 20th, 2020

 The Inquisitor is an intriguing class because it blends the martial and healing abilities of the Paladin with the martial and casting abilities of the Cipher.
 If you’re playing this class then you are most likely going to focus a portion of your time dealing damage with Weapons, with a varying amount of spell casting, depending on which Cipher Subclass you chose.
 This Guide is for a melee Inquisitor, that also uses a Firearm to begin fights, and uses abilities with short cast times in order to spend most of its time fighting hand-to-hand.

 With this Build we take advantage of the Cipher’s natural bonus to Weapon Damage, and potential to deal incredible damage with Soul Annihilation.
 These combine well with the Paladin’s powerful attack, Flames of Devotion, and its ability to heal and buff its Armor.
 Together you get an incredible blend of offense and defense that is rivaled by few Classes.
-One fantastic aspect of this Build is that later in the game you will gain access to Virtuous Triumph, which allows you to gain resources back when you kill enemies!
+One fantastic aspect of this Build is that later in the game you will gain access to Virtuous Triumph, which allows you to gain resources back 25% of the time when you kill enemies!

 Inquisitor Subclasses (Bleak Walkers & Soul Blade)